cdipaolo/sentiment-server/README.md

 The server uses [this library](http://github.com/cdipaolo/sentiment) for sentiment analysis.
 Problems with the sentiment engine itself should be registered there.
 The model is a Naive Bayes classifier trained on the training set from the IMDB movie review corpus (about 85,000 words!)

 The server is _fast_!
-A simple benchmark of the `POST /analyze` endpoint (run `go test -bench .` in the project dir) gives an average time at the server of 1.0996ms, including routing, calculating sentiment, etc. for a few paragraphs from a Paul Graham essay with individual analysis for words and sentences as well as the document as a whole on a 2014 Macbook Air with iTunes, Chrome, a terminal, and a bunch of daemons (including Postgres) running.
+A simple benchmark of the `POST /analyze` endpoint (run `go test -bench .` in the project dir) gives an average time at the server of 1.227ms, including routing, calculating sentiment, etc. for a few paragraphs from a Paul Graham essay with individual analysis for words and sentences as well as the document as a whole on a 2014 Macbook Air with iTunes, Chrome, a terminal, and a bunch of daemons (including Postgres) running.
 These are all the directly imported dependencies:

 ![Sentiment Server Dependencies](dependencies.png)

 This is a more legit benchmark of the analyze endpoint (`POST /analyze`; same as above mini-bench) endpoint, using [wrk](https://github.com/wg/wrk):

 Note that this is analyzing, again, two paragraphs of a Paul Graham essay.
 It is giving total document sentiment, individual sentence sentiment, and individual word sentiment.
-Also actually logging that many requests to STDOUT is not trivial with that much throughput.
-I was running the same stuff mentioned above, and surfing around on the internet while the test was running.
+Also, actually logging that many requests to STDOUT is not trivial with that much throughput.
+I was running the same stuff mentioned above.

 ``` bash
 $ wrk -t12 -c400 -d5m -s post.lua http://127.0.0.1:8080/analyze